-Ventila ation Repair Standard Minimum Life 5 years Repair all existing exhaust fans as needed to mee t the requirements of the ESFR Property Standards.
+Repair all existing exhaust fans as needed to meet the requirements of the ESFR Property Standards.
 If it is financially feasible, repair or replace all fans to last for 7 years.
-All homes shall have a minimum of one mechanical exhaust bathroom or kitchen per 1800 sf of floor space, ra exhausting at a rate of 50 cfm minimum, while op perating at a quiet noise level acceptable to the homeowner continuously (ie. make it clear to sound all of the time).
-The exhaust duct(s) shall home.
-Homes with heating, cooling and operation nal mechanical fresh air makeup connected to the return system but with no exhaust fan in one of the rooms indicated should add an exhaust fan.
-Locate new, required fans in a centrally locat bathroom as the second choice and the kitchen as a third choice.
-Replacement Standard Minimum Life 7 years When financially feasible, replace or add new fans to meet the most recent ASHRAE 62.2 standard for fresh air.
-All new ductwork will be mastic-sealed seams (no tape).
+All homes shall have a minimum of one mechanical exhaust fan in any sleeping room, living room, bathroom or kitchen per 1800 sf of floor space, rated for 80 cfm minimum, and capable of exhausting at a rate of 50 cfm minimum, while operating at a quiet noise level acceptable to the homeowner continuously (ie. make it clear to the homeowner that they would hear the sound all of the time).
+The exhaust duct(s) shall terminate at or beyond the exterior skin of the home.
+Homes with heating, cooling and operational mechanical fresh air makeup connected to the return system but with no exhaust fan in one of the rooms indicated should add an exhaust fan.
+Locate new, required fans in a centrally located bathroom as the first choice, a high use bathroom as the second choice and the kitchen as a third choice.

+When financially feasible, replace or add new fans to meet the most recent ASHRAE 62.2 standard for fresh air.
+All new ductwork will be heavy gauge galvanized metal, air tight with mastic-sealed seams (no tape).
 All terminations will occur beyond the exterior skin.
 Whole House Ventilation: One option of doing this is to provide fresh air make-up duct to the return side of the air handler (preferred).
 A second option of doing this is by using one bathroom fan continuously operating at a verified CFM rate sufficient to meet the ASHRAE standard.
-The fan will also have $a \ge 80$ CFM boost function switched one of three ways: by a switch at the entrance, with an adjustable time-delay function that runs the fan for an additional period after the switch is turned off; or a motion detector with an adjustable time- delay function that runs the fan for an additional period after the motion detector ceases to see motion; or by a humidistat.
+The fan will also have $a \ge 80$ CFM boost function switched one of three ways: by a switch at the entrance, with an adjustable time-delay function that runs the fan for an additional period after the switch is turned off; or a motion detector with an adjustable time-delay function that runs the fan for an additional period after the motion detector ceases to see motion; or by a humidistat.
 The strategy used must be either a balanced or exhaust strategy.
-Bathroom Fans : Fans should be rated to move 80 cfm air and create ≤ 0.3 sones of fan noise.
-Kitchen Fans: Fans should be rated to move no less than 100 cfm and no more than 150 cfm air after accounting for duct configuration losses and creating ≤ 20 sones of fan noise.
+Bathroom Fans: Fans should be rated to move 80 cfm air and create $\le 0.3$ sones of fan noise.
+Kitchen Fans: Fans should be rated to move no less than 100 cfm and no more than 150 cfm air after accounting for duct configuration losses and creating $\le 20$ sones of fan noise.

+Roof Ventilation

-Roof Ventilation Repair Standard Minimum Life 5 years Repair any leaks in the roof venting system to include but not limited to: soffit vents, ridge vents, box vents and gable-end vents.
+Repair any leaks in the roof venting system to include but not limited to: soffit vents, ridge vents, box vents and gable-end vents.
 There is no requirement to upgrade the roof venting system if the roof is not being replaced or there is no evidence of degradation attributable to the lack of or inadequacy of a roof vent system.

-Replacement Standard Minimum Life 20 years When installing a new roof, 1 square foot of free venting (this may be achieved by keeping gable vents in place and free to vent) must be supplied for every SF of area directly under the roof if there is no soffit venting.
+When installing a new roof, 1 square foot of free venting (this may be achieved by keeping gable vents in place and free to vent) must be supplied for every SF of area directly under the roof if there is no soffit venting.
 1 square foot of free venting must be supplied for every 300 SF of area directly under the roof if 20% of the venting is soffit vent and if the living space ceiling directly below the roof has a rating of one perm or less.
 1 perm is achievable with a coating of ICI Dulux Ultra Hide Vapor Barrier paint 1060-1200 per manufacturer's instructions.